chrisclark/blog/content/set-solver-jupyter.md

 If you were to change any attribute on any of the cards in the set, you'd have some attribute for which 2 cards matched, and the third different, thus making it an invalid set.
 When someone finds a set, you remove it, and deal three new cards in their place.
 You go through the entire deck until there are <=12 cards left, with no more sets.
 Whoever claimed the most sets wins.

+> ###This is a test
+> What **does** it do?

 The rules are very simple, but the fun comes from staring at the cards as they are dealt, frantically trying to find sets before you opponent.
-If my brain had a cooling fan, it would immeidately turn on as my cognitive load instantly maxes out.
+If my brain had a cooling fan, it would immediately turn on as my cognitive load instantly maxes out.

 To understand a little better what I was looking for (and to fiddle around with Python, which is always fun), I sought to determine how many sets are likely to be in the first 12 dealt cards.
 Here's the code to generate a deck of SET cards, and detect whether a set (or multiple sets) are present.
+There are a few "unnecessary" methods in the below because (spoilers!) we are going to simulate a *lot* of Set games later and this turned out to make quite a difference.

 <div class="callout">
   <h3>> Run the code</h3>